Lego Friends: Controversy

-Lego Friends is one of Lego's biggest successes.
-In 2012, when the Friends line was launched, the line doubled sales expectations, with sales to girls tripling in the same year.
-In the first six months of 2012, The Lego Group's net profit rose 35% to 2bn kroner (£213m), partially driven by the success of the Friends line.
-This success caused other construction-set companies such as Mega Bloks to introduce girl dolls.
-Following the launch of Lego Friends, sales in the girls' market were growing as much as 20 percent each year.
-Three years after the launch, Lego achieved sixth place in the list of gifts that girls wanted most for Christmas, according to a survey by the National Retail Federation.
-Lego Friends has also reappeared in The Lego Group's annual report as one of its five top selling themes, most recently in 2016, 2018, 2019 and 2020.
-Lego's chief operating officer, Bali Padda, remarked, "We tried reaching into the girls' audience a number of times over the last 15, 20 years, and this is the first time, with Friends, that we've had true success".
-On September 28, 2022, The Lego Group reported that Lego Friends, alongside Lego Star Wars, Lego Technic, Lego Icons (formerly Creator Expert), Lego City and Lego Harry Potter were the top earning themes for the six months ending June 30, 2022.

 Relaunch

-In October 2022, The Lego Group announced the relaunch of the brand, which introduced eight new characters in January 2023 named Aliya, Autumn, Leo, Zac, Liann, Olly, Paisley and Nova.
-The line up represents a new generation of characters accompanied by a new series.
+In October 2022, The Lego Group announced the relaunch of the brand, which introduced eight new characters in January 2023 named Aliya, Autumn, Leo, Liann, Nova, Olly, Paisley, and Zac.
+The lineup represents a new generation of characters accompanied by a new series.
 The Lego Group stated that it had been working with the Geena Davis Institute to present greater diversity.
 The new sets were launched on January 1, 2023.
 The new characters were created to offer greater representation by featuring a variety of skin tones, disabilities, cultures and neurodiversity.
+Unlike the first lineup, the main characters of the relaunch include male characters.

 Toy line

 Construction sets

 Depiction of Lego Friends sets in their typical branding (left) along with a Space branding (right) in 2024 with their distinct minifigure.

 Following the initial launch, Lego Friends sets have been released in waves and have expanded on the various interests of the characters and their friends.
-These have included various vocational, recreational and academic interests, such as agriculture, equestrianism, wildlife animal rescue and rehabilitation, and pop stardom.
-The range has also included suburbia-themed sets, as well as an amusement park and skiing theme.
-The largest sets since the original wave have been the Summer Riding Camp, Heartlake Shopping Mall and Heartlake Grand Hotel.
+These have included various interests, such as agriculture, equestrianism, wildlife animal rescue, rehabilitation, and pop stardom.
+The range has also included suburbia-themed sets, as well as an amusement park.
+The largest sets since the original wave have been the Summer Riding Camp, Heartlake Shopping Mall, and Heartlake Grand Hotel.
 According to Bricklink, there have been a total of 568 Lego Friends sets released since January 2012.